dmuth/is-peco-okay/hugo/content/about.md

 # About Is PECO Okay?

+## What is PECO?

+PECO, also known as the Philadelphia Electric Company, is the energy utility that serves 1.6 million electric customers in the Philadelphia area.

 ## Is this website official?

 **No.**  This website is neither run nor endorsed by PECO.
 It is my personal side-project.